 When I was looking for work in Vietnam, I settled upon a job in Uong Bi, a small town between Hanoi and Halong Bay.
 That was my first big mistake.

-1) Choose where you teach carefully: every place has its character and you may not suit it!
+Every place has its character and you may not suit it!
 I tried to convince myself that I was happy there but sleeping, eating and living where I was working was a nightmare to me.
 No personal space, your boss always being there and not one other foreigner in town.
 It’s just not teacake’s style.
 I found the job online and it said not to worry about a working visa.
 Fine, I thought, as I wanted to work quickly and start making money but this under the table business can get tricky.

-2) Teaching on a working visa is understandably more legit than teaching on a tourist visa.
 Many teachers do it across the world, working just on their tourist visa but it can be stressful at times, you might be found out and kicked out of the country and there’s little stability.
 If you’re hoping to work in a country for a while, try and get a work visa.
 You won’t have to keep leaving the country to renew, unsure if you’ll be let back in and you won’t have to worry about the police coming round uninvited to see if you’re working there illegally.
 My boss just kept handing over money to them to keep me there.
 Not very comfortable at all and it was costing me to keep extending my visa.

-3) Know what your working hours are and demand pay for overtime.
 Stick to your guns at all times.
 What was originally agreed for my schedule changed throughout the weeks.
 Suddenly I was teaching an adult in the evening, a very rich business man, which my employer was very eager to please.
 My boss assured me I would be paid overtime, so I agreed.
 I kept teaching but then I got sick…

-5) Make sure you get paid.
 If payment is late, that’s raising a serious red flag.
 I told my boss I had to go.
 This wasn’t really unexpected.
 I had told him I had wanted to work for just 2 months from the start.
 He said he didn’t have the money to pay me now but instead gave me one of his debit cards.
 He told me to take it with me, that he would put the money on it and I could take out my wages in England.
 ‘No problem’ I thought.
 I trusted him.
 Big mistake.

 Of course, the money never came.
 I never got paid a penny.
 There was one more teacher who had started working at the school a couple of weeks before I left.
 We kept in touch.
-He eventually left too and yep, you guessed it, he never got paid either.
+He eventually left too and yep, he never got paid either.
 I believe in seeing the best in people but sometimes, people are just poo.

 Moral of the story?